Defense of Sihang Warehouse: Third assault on Sihang Warehouse

 In the afternoon of October 29, the Chinese defenders received a warning over telephone that Chinese civilians had spotted a force of several hundred Japanese troops converging on the warehouse.
 Minutes later, British soldiers guarding the New Lese Bridge provided a similar warning of a "final enemy assault loom[ing] ahead."

-Japanese infantry rush the wall of Sihang Warehouse.
-Oct 29.
+Japanese soldiers rush the west wall of Sihang Warehouse, October 29.

 The Japanese attacked at 2 p.m. with concentrated fire from numerous artillery pieces, and shelled the warehouse for more than an hour.
 However, the Chinese defenders were protected by the ten-foot-thick walls and only suffered a few wounded soldiers.
 Historian Eric Niderost wrote that the Japanese then attacked the warehouse from three directions with hundreds of infantry and support from five Type 94 Te-Ke tankettes, which Yang Ruifu observed advancing down the road.

 The Japanese intensified their efforts to captured the warehouse, peppering the building with bullets and rifle-grenade fire while reinforcing their machine gun positions on North Suzhou Road.
-The Japanese continued to shell the warehouse with a barrage of four rounds from their field guns around 3 p.m.
+The Japanese shelled the warehouse with a barrage of four rounds from their field guns around 3 p.m.

+According to Baicheng Shangguan, Xie was positioned at a window where Japanese attempted to attack with ladders.
+He grabbed the first Japanese soldier's rifle, choked him with the other hand, shoved him off, and finally shot another Japanese soldier on the ladder before pushing the ladder off.
+Yang Ruifu makes no reference to such an event or the Japanese assaulting with ladders in his account of the fighting on the 29th.